Next Start

 • Culpable fatal involvements with other vehicles on wet, snowy or icy roads were reduced by 12% for passenger cars

-Additionally, according to the Insurance Institute for Highway Safety (IIHS), the rate of fatal crashes is 31% lower for motorcycles equipped with ABS than for the same models without them.
+Additionally, according to the Insurance Institute for Highway Safety (IIHS), the rate of fatal crashes is 22% lower for motorcycles equipped with ABS than for the same models without them.

 When driving during extreme weather, it’s important not to assume ABS will work exactly the way it would in normal conditions.
-Always exercise caution by driving slowly, allowing more room for the vehicle to stop, and by paying close attention to how your car is reacting to the road.
+Always exercise caution by driving slowly, allowing more room for the vehicle to stop, and paying close attention to how your car is reacting to the road.

-What Automotive Technicians Need to Know
+What Automotive Technicians Need To Know

 It’s important for automotive technicians to understand all of the different components of modern-day vehicles, including anti-lock braking systems.
 This allows them to diagnose, maintain and repair the vehicles they work on, which helps keep their customers safe on the road.